rust-lang/rfcs/text/0000-pi-types.md

 fn do_something(const x: u32) -> u32 where x < 5 { x }
 ```

-### Angle brackets
+### Square brackets

-Use angle brackets for dependent parameters:
+Use square brackets for dependent parameters:

 ```rust
 fn do_something[x: u32]() -> u32 where x < 5 { x }